ElZho/Translate-from-old-russian-language.Seq2seq-model./README.md

 3. Translation_with BPE.ipynb

 In this upgrade I:
-- create a BPE model and use bpe tokenizators for source and target datasets.
+- create a BPE model and use bpe tokenizators for source and target datasets
+- create my own function for calculating bleu score